Our courses

 Format of Course Materials: Paper-based

-One coursework task (20% of overall grade)
+Non-Exam Assessment – coursework task (20% of marks)

 Prison Support Requirements: Support completion and submission of assignments.
 Organize and invigilate exams.